runrig-coop/hedgerows/index.md

 ## The Commons that Never Were Enclosed
 Designating something _a fact of nature_ may just as readily cast disdain as demonstrate reverence.
-This double sense, though seemingly contradictory, is precisely why colonialist projects have deployed the rhetoric of nature throughout history.
-With it they can justify their theft of land, resources, and knowledge from indigenous people, while also declaiming the sacred rights of private property.
-That nature may be weaponized in this way, with serious consequences for IP, technology and agricultural development, has been established most conclusively in the writings and activism of Dr. Vandana Shiva.
+There is no paradox or dialectic at play here, just a double standard, which is precisely why it has been a favorite rhetorical device of colonialist projects throughout history.
+The weaponization of nature in this way, with dire consequences for property rights, technology, land use, and agriculture, has been established most conclusively in the writing and activism of Dr. Vandana Shiva.

-Nearly a decade before Benkler, Boyle and Bollier drew the comparison between copyright expansion and enclosure — reacting as they were to the passage of the DMCA and Sonny Bono Act of 1998 — Shiva cited the history of enclosure in response to a different suite of international laws, treaties, and free trade agreements, all negotiated between 1989 and 1993.
+Nearly a decade before Benkler, Boyle and Bollier drew the comparison between copyright expansion and enclosure — reacting as they were to the passage of the DMCA and Sonny Bono Act of 1998 — Shiva cited the history of enclosure in response to an even more sweeping expansion of IP rights.
+Between 1989 and 1993, a whole suite of international laws, treaties, and free trade agreements were negotiated that would expand IP rights across borders and around the world.
 This was the legal and financial framework that created the World Trade Organization (WTO), heralding a new era of globalization and unfettered neoliberalism.
 Shiva represented the Research Foundation for Science, Technology & Ecology (RFSTE), an organization comprised of scientists, conservationists, feminists, and peasant farmers.
 They resolutely opposed the environmental degradation and capitalist appropriation the WTO was poised to accelerate, as the effects were already apparent in their cities and villages.
-Among the agreements was a treaty obligation to uphold intellectual property rights (IPR) granted by other signatory nations.
+Among the agreements was a treaty obligation to uphold IP rights granted by other signatory nations.
 This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the genotypes of plants that Indian farmers had previously bred and cultivated.

-This was first demonstrated in the case of neem, a plant endemic to Southeast Asia.
+The threat was first revealed in the case of neem, a plant endemic to Southeast Asia.
 The neem seed produces an oil that can be used as a natural and highly effective insect repellent, potentially replacing synthetic pesticides.
 Having already wreaked ecological havoc upon India, from the Bhopal Disaster to